SIMPLE-AstroDB/SIMPLE-db/docs/schema/PhotometryFilters.md

 # PhotometryFilters
 Photometry filter information.
-This stores relationships between filters and instruments, telescopes, as well as wavelength and width
+This stores relationships between filters and instruments, telescopes, as well as wavelength and width.
-Columns marked with an exclamation mark (:exclamation:) may not be empty.
+ Columns marked with an exclamation mark ( :exclamation:) may not be empty.
 | Column Name | Description | Datatype | Length | Units  | UCD |
 | --- | --- | --- | --- | --- | --- |
 | :exclamation:**band** | Band name.
 Must be of the form instrument.filter | string | 30 |  | instr.bandpass;meta.main  |